MAKE

 spin it back and to the right, behind the working yarn, which you’ll catch it with the hook;

-bring the hook down in front of your row of stitches;
+bring the hook down in front of your row of stitches (but not through yet!);

 at this point, you should have two loops on your hook;